-Please realize that although this guide contains all of the information available at the time of printing, it is impossible for any single resource to answer all of your questions.
-Your peer adviser will email additional information throughout the semester.
-Please contact the Center for International Education (CIE) staff, your peer adviser, and past program participants with your specific questions.
-You should also make use of the additional written and web resources listed towards the end of this guide.
+Use this program-specific guide with the more general resources in your BlugoldsAbroad account.
+While this guide contains the information available at the time of publication, it is impossible for any single resource to answer all of your questions.
+Your peer advisor will email information throughout the semester, and we encourage you to do your own research, also, using the web resources listed towards the end of this guide, as well as others that you find.
+Contact the Center for International Education (CIE) staff or your peer advisor with your specific questions.

-Basic questions only you can answer include:
+Questions only you can answer include:

 - 1) What are YOUR goals for this experience?
-Common goals of students abroad include advancement in a future profession, desire to expand personal and academic horizons, need for a change, and wish to challenge oneself with immersion in a new culture. - 2) Given the way the program is set up; how can you best prepare to meet your goals?
+Advancement in a future profession, desire to expand personal and academic horizons, need for a change, and wish to challenge yourself in a new environment? - 2) Given the way the program is set up; how can you best prepare to meet your goals?
 For example, if one of your goals is truly being immersed in British culture, yet you are living in a historic manor full of U.S. students, how are you going to get out and meet the locals?

-The information in this guide was current at the time of printing, though changes may occur at any time.
+The information in this guide was current at the time of publication, though changes may occur at any time.